This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Rooibos Tea Taste Like?
 The answer is fairly complex.
 Just like red tea itself.
 The quick answer is red tea has a slightly nutty, earthy flavor to it.
 With a smooth finish and a slight natural sweetness to it.

 Red tea is one of the more popular herbal infusions making the rounds these days.
 It has a host of benefits associated with it, making it a great candidate for a healthy beverage that some consider on par with green tea.

 If you are only interested in finding a good rooibos tea to try, I recommend Buddha Teas Organic Rooibos Red Teabags.

 So Let’s take a look at why this increasingly popular beverage tastes the way it does.
 And why it can be considered an acquired taste for many people.

 The first thing you’re going to notice about red tea is it is not nearly as bitter true teas since it doesn’t come from a tea leaf.

 Instead, red tea comes from the African red bush.
-This has far fewer tannins then true tea.
+This has far fewer tannins than true tea.

 It’s these tannins that cause a tea or an infusion to have a bitter aftertaste.
 However, you can mitigate the bitterness by properly steeping just about any tea, including Red tea.

 So even though it has fewer tannins you can keep the bitterness to a bare minimum by steeping your red tea at an appropriate temperature for an appropriate amount of time.

-Rooibos Tea is not nearly as delicate as, say, a green tea.
+Rooibos Tea is not nearly as delicate as, say, green tea.
 So the steep time is much longer and the steep temperature higher than most other teas.